radio4000/supabase/readme.md

 > `radio4000-cms`, inside the `/.env` file, to connect the frontend to
 > this project.
 You will also need to run the local supabase development server for this.

+## Setting up the database schemas

+Run `make`.
+It will pull the required the SQL files and run them on the database.

 # local development server (npx/docker/docker-compose)

 In the project's directory, you can run the following commands to run